FDio/hicn/docs/source/interface.md

 ```

 While support for multiple file descriptors might be added in the future, an
-alternative short-term implementation might consider the instanciation of
+alternative short-term implementation might consider the instantiation of
 multiple interface, as is done for Bonjour in the current codebase, in
 `src/api.c`.